-It is that time of the year when we gaze into our crystal balls and make predictions for the coming year.
-We might be a little ahead of time to do the same but if 2017 showed us anything it was that the cyber crime economy is growing rapidly and it is getting harder to keep pace with the cyber crooks.
+2017 showed us that the cyber crime economy is growing rapidly and it is getting harder to keep pace with cyber hacks and effective vulnerability responses.
 According to The Hiscox Cyber Readiness Report 2017, in 2016, “cyber crime cost the global economy over $450 billion…over 2 billion personal records were stolen and in the U.S. alone and over 100 million Americans had their medical records stolen”.
 We saw some of the worst ransom-ware attacks in 2017, NotPetya/ExPetr, WannaCry and Bad Rabbit being some of the worst kinds.
 Malware on the official Android app store managed to infect thousands of devices globally.
 Some of these compromised applications even contained Monero-mining scripts.
 The Mac OS, one of the least vulnerable to malware and spyware, also found cyber criminals create critical viruses for this OS such as MacRansom and MacSpy.

 The statistics on cybercrime are just as concerning.
 Statistics reveal that 68% of funds lost owing to a cyber attack were declared unrecoverable.
 Further, there has been a 96% increase in the annualized cost of cybercrime in the U.S alone.
 Given that it takes an average of 170 days to detect a malicious cyber attack, it becomes imperative to look at cybersecurity with greater importance.

-As the cyberspace becomes darker, inherently more complex and increasingly full of terrors, here’s a look at some cybersecurity attacks that might launch on us in 2018!
+As the cyberspace becomes more complex and darker, here’s a look at some cybersecurity attacks that might launch on us in 2018!

 As the value of real-time data collection becomes evident, IoT devices are becoming commonplace both at work and at a personal level.
 Pundits feel that through 2018, attacks against home automation/AI assistants such as Apple HomeKit, Amazon’s Echo, and Google’s Home and other IoT-enabled devices that control home locks, video surveillance systems, TV’s etc. will become a target.
 IoT-based attacks are also likely to continue to grow in 2018 as hackers will try to compromise these systems to steal sensitive information or for ransom.